phrounz/volatile-dove-engine/README.md

  * *Application_EmptyProject* is a small example tutorial program.
    It contains several Visual Studio solutions for several platforms.

- * *dependancy_libraries* are all the dependancies
-   (includes, lib and dll already compiled for Windows)
+ * *dependancy_libraries* are all the dependancies for Windows (includes, lib and dll already compiled)

  * *include* are the Volatile Dove Engine include files